Peggys Cove, Nova Scotia: Geography

-Peggy's Cove is 43 km southwest of Downtown Halifax and comprises one of the numerous small fishing communities located around the perimeter of the Chebucto Peninsula.
+Peggys Cove is 43 km southwest of Downtown Halifax and comprises one of the numerous small fishing communities located around the perimeter of the Chebucto Peninsula.

-The community is named after the cove of the same name, a name also shared with Peggy's Point, immediately to the east of the cove.
+The community is named after the cove of the same name, a name also shared with Peggys Point, immediately to the east of the cove.
 The village marks the eastern point of the St. Margarets Bay.